mobiletest2016/machine-learning-articles/articles/how-does-the-softmax-activation-function-work.md

 This blog post revolved around the Softmax activation function.
 What is it?
 How does it work?
 Why is it useful for neural networks?
 And how can we implement it in practice, using Keras?
 Those are the questions that we answered.

 In doing so, we saw that Softmax is an activation function which converts its inputs - likely the logits, a.k.a. the outputs of the last layer of your neural network when no activation function is applied yet - into a discrete probability distribution over the target classes.
 Softmax ensures that the criteria of probability distributions - being that probabilities are nonnegative realvalued numbers and that the sum of probabilities equals 1 - are satisfied.
 This is great, as we can now create models that learn to maximize logit outputs for inputs that belong to a particular class, and by consequence also maximize the probability distribution.
-Simply taking \[latex\]argmax\[/latex\] then allows us to pick the class prediction, e.g. showing it on-screen in object detectors, image classifiers and text classifiers.
+Simply taking $argmax$ then allows us to pick the class prediction, e.g. showing it on-screen in object detectors, image classifiers and text classifiers.

 I hope you've learnt something today.
 If you did, I'd appreciate if you left a comment in the comments section below! 😊 Please do the same if you have any questions or when you have remarks, as I'll try to read everything and answer whenever possible.